datanav/docs/data-architecture.rst

 Data Ownership by Domain
 ------------------------

 Sesam can be used by one of more `domains in an organisation <https://martinfowler.com/articles/data-mesh-principles.html#DomainOwnership>`_.
-One Sesam subscription can use the :doc:`permissions system <security>` and :ref:`config groups <api-config-groups>` to make sure these domains operate autonomous and are kept isolated.
+One Sesam subscription can use the :doc:`permissions system <documentation/operations/security>` and :ref:`config groups <api-config-groups>` to make sure these domains operate autonomous and are kept isolated.
 Within a domain data synchronization can be done without creating data products.
 Synchronising data across domain should be done using Data Products.

 Data Products
 -------------